malachi-iot/estdlib/README.md

 Utilizes both a pointer and an instance variable to track buffer and size.
 This variable is expected to remain constant after instantiation.

+### estd::layer3::const_string

+Similar to layer3::basic_string but based on a const char* for that extra safety.
+Remember, stock std::string doesn't do this because it never points at memory other than its own malleable set